How to Screen and Evaluate Candidate Interest in a Job

 How Do They Portray Themselves on Social Media?

-Many prospective employers research candidates on social media, which can be a goldmine of insight into an employee.
+Many prospective employers research their most qualified candidates on social media, which can be a goldmine of insight into an employee.
 Do they talk about their job search, their current job, or even your interview?
 What do they say?
-Are they invested in growing their industry knowledge, or do they have hobbies that require skills that would be a great asset for your job description?
+Are they invested in growing their industry knowledge, or do they have hobbies that require communication skills that would be a great asset for your job description?
 Do they have a positive or negative attitude?
 Does the person they display on social media match the person you met in the interview?
 This will give you a better understanding of the candidate's personality and help you determine things like work ethic and cultural fit.
 However, be mindful of unconscious bias and take steps to ensure your hiring decisions are fair and promote diversity.

 How Do They Treat Your Staff?